How to Talk to Children About the CoronavirusCoronavirus (COVID-19)

-If your family watches television at all, there’s no escaping the barrage of media coverage about the latest developments of the illness COVID-19.
+If your family watches television at all, there’s no escaping the barrage of media coverage about COVID-19.

 How should parents handle the steady stream of messages—some of which are alarming—from fueling fear and anxiety in their children?

 A hot-button topic like the coronavirus can spur all kinds of rumors, especially unfounded ones based on misinformation and gossip.

 “Rumors are scary,” says Jason Sabo, PhD, a pediatric psychologist with Lee Health Pediatric Behavioral Health.
 “Especially with children.
 As the rumors grow unchecked, so can children’s imaginations about contracting the coronavirus, which can make then anxious and fearful.”

 Stay calm.
 “Parents should check themselves and watch how they respond to the latest fact-based news about the coronavirus,” Sabo says.
 “Kids mirror the behavior of their parents.
 Adults should try to remain calm and develop a plan for managing how the family processes the constant stream of media messages.
 Their children will pick up on their actions.”

 Get the facts, tell the truth.
 Arm your children with the truth about COVID-19 to reduce their fear and anxiety, Sabo says.
 “Parents should get the facts about coronavirus from creditable sources like the Florida Department of Health, the Centers for Disease Control and Prevention, and Lee Health.
 What’s key is that children should learn the truth from their parents and not their friends.”

 Have a regular chat.
 Sabo also recommends that parents talk with their children about the coronavirus in a time and place that’s natural to them, like during the dinner hour at the family table.